A polynomial time algorithm for solving the closest vector problem in zonotopal lattices: Abstract

 \section{Abstract}

 In this note we give a polynomial time algorithm for solving the closest vector problem in the class of zonotopal lattices.
-Zonotopal lattices are characterized by the fact that their Voronoi cell is a zonotope, i.e.\ a projection of a regular cube.
+The Voronoi cell of a zonotopal lattice is a zonotope, i.e.\ a projection of a regular cube.
 Examples of zonotopal lattices include lattices of Voronoi's first kind and tensor products of root lattices of type $\mathsf{A}$.
 The combinatorial structure of zonotopal lattices can be described by regular matroids/totally unimodular matrices.
-We observe that a linear algebra version of the minimum mean cycling canceling method can be applied for efficiently solving the closest vector problem in zonotopal lattices.
+We observe that a linear algebra version of the minimum mean cycle canceling method can be applied for efficiently solving the closest vector problem in a zonotopal lattice if the lattice is given as the integral kernel of a totally unimodular matrix.